One of the best city parks in Franklin — for kids — is Pinkerton Park.

 Why it’s the best Franklin park?

-Because there are so many signs regulating all the things that adults cannot do, that there’s nothing but fun to be had for the littlest citizens of Franklin.
+Honestly… because there are so many signs regulating all the things that adults cannot do, that there’s nothing but fun to be had for the littlest citizens of Franklin!

-One of the best things is the fact that the play yards and climbing things are pretty sophisticated at this park.
+One of the best things about this park is the fact that the play yards and climbing objects are pretty sophisticated at this park.

-We had visitors on the Fourth of July a few years back, and the first park that came to mind to entertain our little niece and nephew was: Pinkerton Park.
+We had friends from out of town visit us on the Fourth of July, and the first park that came to mind to entertain our little niece and nephew was: Pinkerton Park!

 Pictures of Pinkerton Park Playgrounds

 A partnership between the Franklin Parks Department, Friends of Franklin Parks and the Williamson County Library, the trail allows children and families to read a story about forest animals at 20 stops along the way, making for an interactive walking experience.
 The exhibit will remain throughout the year, with plans to change the story annually. —Tennessean